Danish West Indies: Danish West India Company

 The Danes formed a Board of Trade in 1668 and secured a commercial treaty with Britain, providing for the unmolested settlement of uninhabited islands, in July 1670.
 The Danish West India Company was organized in December and formally chartered by King Christian V the next year on 11 March 1671.
 Jørgen Iversen Dyppel, a successful trader on Saint Christopher, was made governor and the king provided convicts from his jails and two vessels for the establishment of the colony, the yacht Den forgyldte Krone and the frigate Færøe.
 Den forgyldte Krone was ordered to run ahead and wait but ended up returning to Denmark after the Færøe under Capt.
 Zacharias Hansen Bang was delayed for repairs in Bergen.
 The Færøe completed her mission alone, establishing a settlement on St. Thomas on 25 May 1672.
 From an original contingent of 190 – 12 officials, 116 company "employees" (indentured servants), and 62 felons and former prostitutes – only 104 remained, 9 having escaped and 77 having died in transit.
 Another 75 died within the first year, leaving only 29 to carry on the colony.

 In 1675, Iversen claimed St. John and placed two men there; in 1684, Governor Esmit granted it to two English merchants from Barbados but their men were chased off the island by two British sloops sent by Governor Stapleton of the British Leeward Islands.
 Further instructions in 1688 to establish a settlement on St. John seem not to have been acted on until Governor Bredal made an official establishment on 25 March 1718.

 The islands quickly became a base for pirates attacking ships in the vicinity and also for the Brandenburg African Company.
 Governor Lorentz raised enormous taxes upon them and seized warehouses and cargoes of tobacco, sugar, and slaves in 1689 only to have his actions repudiated by the authorities in Copenhagen; his hasty action to seize Crab Island prohibited the Brandenburgers from establishing their own Caribbean colony, however.
 Possession of the island was subsequently disputed with the Scottish in 1698 and fully lost to the Spanish in 1811.

 St. Croix was purchased from the French West India Company in 1733.
-In 1754, the islands were sold to the Danish king, Frederick V of Denmark, becoming royal Danish colonies.
+In 1754, the islands were sold to king Frederick V, becoming royal Danish-Norwegian colonies.